 NICA courses are designed to limit maximum speed and do not include large drops, large jumps, and other features and to reduce elevated risk.

 SECTION 5.2 - NICA course length

-The race duration in the schedule below is based on total race time.
-The number of laps will be determined according to the riders' ability to complete the race within a specific time, course length, and course conditions on event day.
+The number of laps raced in each category is determined according to riders' ability to complete the race within a specific time.